JoedNgangmeni/RHFnGAN/README.md

    - Deep Neural Network - DNN
    - Recurrent Neural Network - RNN

-5. Check that you are in the right environment
+5. Check that you are in the right environment - the activated environment will have a "*" next to it.

    ```conda info --envs```